griffinbird/hello-api/README.md

 # Hello API
-Hello pipleline is a simple application to demostrate buildinga continuous delivery pipeline.
+Hello pipleline is a simple application to demostrate building a continuous delivery pipeline.

 # Dependencies